largecats/computer-networking-notes/chapter1/chapter1.md

 * Harder to detect and defend against than DoS attack from single host.

 **Packet sniffer.** A passive receiver that records a copy of every packet that flies by.

+**IP spoofing.** Inject packets into the internet with a false source address (pose as another user).

+**End-point authentication.**  A mechanism that allows us to determine if a message originates from where we think it does.